1. Overview

 1 | $ cat get_sum.control |

-the version of this extension which is also part of the SQL script filemodule_pathname
+commentcomments about this extensiondefault_versionthe version of this extension which is also part of the SQL script filemodule_pathnamespecifies the shared library path for this extension

 1 | $ cat get_sum--0.0.1.sql |